-Users have to pay for accessing the database.
+Users have to pay to access the database.

 In this Relational database, the data will be represented in terms of tables in this, each table will contain rows and columns.

-This data will be stored in the cloud and from there, users will be accessing the data.
+This data will be stored in the cloud and from there, users will access the data.

 Everything will be treated in terms of classes and objects.

 In this database, the node represents the entity and the edge represents the relationship.

 Information is a collection of data.
 These are the facts that are provided or learned about something.

 What is the difference between data and information?

 |Data is raw information, facts that are not organized, that which need to be processed.||Information is organized facts that contain some meaning.|

 |Every fact available is data.||Anything that is meaningful to us today is called information.|